playframework/playframework/documentation/manual/working/scalaGuide/main/akka/ScalaAkka.md

 Note that the `key` parameter is declared to be `@Assisted`, this tells that it's going to be manually provided.

 We've also defined a `Factory` trait, this takes the `key`, and returns an `Actor`.
 We won't implement this, Guice will do that for us, providing an implementation that not only passes our `key` parameter, but also locates the `Configuration` dependency and injects that.
-Since the trait just returns an `Actor`, when testing this actor we can inject a factor that returns any actor, for example this allows us to inject a mocked child actor, instead of the actual one.
+Since the trait just returns an `Actor`, when testing this actor we can inject a factory that returns any actor, for example this allows us to inject a mocked child actor, instead of the actual one.

 Now, the actor that depends on this can extend [`InjectedActorSupport`](api/scala/play/api/libs/concurrent/InjectedActorSupport.html), and it can depend on the factory we created: